 One of the objectives of the systematic reviews we conducted was to acquire up-to-date data with which to make a new age estimation system.
 It was therefore disappointing to be left with considerably fewer usable studies than we had expected.
-On the other hand, we gained insight into the challenges presented by study design, and this gave us a starting point for working towards a solution.
-All these studies reported their results groupwise, and many of them were biased by age mimicry (see figure 10).
-In order to be able to use the information in these studies, we started a project that uses statistical modelling to produce data in an entirely new way.
+On the other hand, we gained insight into the challenges presented by study design, and this gave us a good starting point for working towards a solution.
+All studies reported their results groupwise, and many of them were biased by age mimicry (Figure 7).
+In order to use the information in these studies, we initiated a project that uses statistical modelling to produce data in an entirely new way.

-7 Statistical modelling of data from included studies
+8 Statistical modelling of data from included studies

-7.1 Purpose
+8.1 Purpose

-The purpose of the work we have carried out is to produce the most complete picture possible of what the different stages in the Greulich & Pyle atlas and Demirjian's staging of wisdom teeth tell us about chronological age.
+The purpose of the work we have carried out is to obtain the most complete picture possible of what the different stages in the Greulich & Pyle atlas and Demirjian's staging of wisdom teeth tell us about chronological age.
 It is usual to describe how chronological age is distributed for each stage.
 In order to understand any regional differences, we have to include studies from different parts of the world.
 The more observations we can obtain from different geographical regions, the more we can assume that the method will be capable of estimating the chronological age of individuals with different backgrounds.
-In order to construct a model of this, we wanted individual data: chronological age and stage for every single individual.
-By using data in this format we can take account of the effect of age mimicry (see figure 10).
+In order to construct a model of this, we primarily wanted individual data: chronological age and stage for every single individual.
+By using data in this format, we can take account of the effect of age mimicry (Figure 7).
 We received some datasets with individual data from authors that we contacted directly.
 In addition we began considering whether mathematical modelling could produce data of this kind from the other studies, where the data are available only at group level.
-We therefore looked for studies in our search results from the two systematic reviews.
-In addition we carried out searches in PubMed to identify completely new publications.
+We therefore found eligible studies in the search results from the two systematic reviews.
+In addition, we have carried out searches in PubMed to identify new publications.

-Our aim is to say something about how chronological age is distributed at different stages, to calculate a prediction interval for age and a probability that an individual is under a given age limit (for more information about this, see Figure 17).
+Our aim was to say something about how chronological age is distributed at different stages, calculate a prediction interval for age and a probability that an individual is under a given age limit (for more information about this, see Figure 13).

-7.2 Studies that can be used for modelling
+8.2 Studies that can be used for modelling

-Studies of hands and teeth consist of empirical data (observations) that have the same basic format: All individuals have a known chronological age and an observed developmental stage.
-These data are recorded for each individual.
-If, for the sake of simplicity, we say that there are only four stages, numbered with the Roman figures I-IV, a hypothetical dataset consisting of 20 individuals might look like this:
+The hand and teeth studies consist of empirical data (observations) that have the same basic format: all individuals have a known chronological age and an observed developmental stage.
+This is recorded for each individual.
+If, for the sake of simplicity, we say that there are only four stages, numbered with the Roman figures I-IV, a hypothetical dataset consisting of 20 individuals might look like the data in Table 3.

 Individual Chronological age Stage

-1 9.2 -
+1 9.2 I.

-2 10.7 -
+2 10.7 I.

-3 10.9 Ξ.
+3 10.9 I.

 4 11.3 П

-5 11.5 Ξ.
+5 11.5 I.

 6 12.3 П

-7 12.8 1
+7 12.8 I.

 8 13.1 П

 9 13.7 П

 10 13.7 П

 11 14.5 Ш

 12 15.3 П

-13 15.7 Ξ
+13 15.7 Ш

-14 16.2 Ш
+14 16.2 - 111

 15 16.9 IV

 16 17.5 IV

 17 17.6 Ш

 18 18.1 IV

 19 18.6 IV

 20 19.4 IV

-Table 2.
-Example of a hypothetical dataset.
+Table 3.
+Example of a hypothetical dataset with four different stages.